liferay/liferay-docs/developer/frameworks/articles/web-experience-management/03-supporting-custom-content-types-in-pages/04-providing-friendly-urls-for-a-custom-content-type.markdown

+---
+header-id: providing-friendly-urls-for-a-custom-content-type
+---

 # Providing Friendly URLs for a Custom Content Type

+[TOC levels=1-4]

 To provide a friendly URL for your custom content type, you must implement a friendly URL resolver to retrieve the desired information.
 For the User content